 Disclaimer – I can’t promise this post to be completely gyaan free 😛 but I am not an expert on matters of diet and fitness regimes of any kind.
-Just a regular person trying to take care of myself the best way possible this year and share my learnings along the way.
+Just a regular person trying to take care of myself the best way possible this year and share lessons learnt along the way.
 This is purely a reflection of my feelings and realizations in the process of weight loss.

 Let me start by saying this – as someone who really enjoys obsessing over food and all aspects of it, it is easy to get carried away.
 I thought not having any sense of moderation was okay (worked in my early twenties), eating muffins between meals everyday is okay, having 5-6 pints of beer for entertaining myself every week was okay but most importantly I realized that using the excuse of being a food lover to neglect your health is not okay.